 If I am CAPTAIN OBVIOUS, then you are CAPTAIN OBLIVIOUS.

 Is King Friday from Mr. Rogers' Neighborhood of Make-Believe different from King Amunhotep III of Egypt.
 Trivially, yes - because King Friday never existed as a king, who ruled over a polity in reality, but King Amunhotep III existed and reigned over the polity of Ancient Egypt for ~38 years.

 If imaginary experiments exist in reality, then the imaginary King Friday, the imaginary Queen Sara and the imaginary Neighborhood of Make-Believe exist as a real king and a real queen ruling over a real neighborhood - not as sock puppets and cheap scenery in a PBS kid's show.

 Is the Easter (THOUGHT) Bunny distinct from a real bunny?

 Thought experiments are imaginary experiments.
 They are not slightly distinct from scientific experiments.
-They do not occur outside of the human imagination.
+Thought experiments do not occur outside of the human imagination.
 Likewise, the Easter (THOUGHT) Bunny is not somewhat distinct from a real bunny but still (in some numinous sense) exists as a real bunny.
 The Easter (THOUGHT) Bunny does not run around zig-zagging through fields to evade hunters, produce offspring (multiply), chew-on lettuce patches in suburban gardens, etc. The Easter (THOUGHT) Bunny does not exist in reality.